Williamson, No. 5 Duke beat No. 12 FSU 73-63 for ACC title

 BIG PICTURE

 FSU: The Seminoles had been rolling since a 1-4 ACC start in January, winning 14 of 15 games with the only loss coming at third-ranked North Carolina.
 And they controlled most of the game against the Cavaliers, shooting nearly 57 percent to tear through Virginia’s stout defense.
-But by Saturday, they managed to stay right with Duke for a half before fading as the Blue Devils made their title-clinching move.
-FSU made just 8 of 32 shots (25 percent) after halftime as Duke’s defensive pressure caused problems, while the Seminoles’ defense had trouble getting its own stops as Duke got out in transition more.
+But by Saturday, they managed to stay right with Duke for a half only to fade as the Blue Devils made their title-clinching move.

 Duke: This tournament was all about the 6-foot-7, 285-pound Williamson, whose Feb.
-20 knee sprain — that included the image of his left foot tearing through the side of his shoe as he fell to the court — had threatened to derail the title potential of a team that has spent a national-best seven weeks at No. 1 in the AP Top 25.
-But Williamson’s return restored that confident edge that reaches throughout Duke’s lineup at both ends of the court, from his high-flying dunks to his rim-protecting leaps to swat away shots.
+20 knee sprain — that included the image of his left foot tearing through the side of his shoe as he fell to the court — loomed over a team that had spent a national-best seven weeks at No. 1 in the AP Top 25.
+But Williamson’s return restored that confident edge that reaches throughout Duke’s lineup at both ends of the court.

+“I think there’s a verve when he’s in there,” associate head coach Jon Scheyer said, adding: “I think his personality and the connection that he has with the rest of our guys, that’s real, and there’s something to be said for that.”

 UP NEXT

 FSU: The Seminoles are headed to the NCAA Tournament, where they hope for another deep run like last year’s push to within a game of the Final Four.
-“We know that we’re national championship contenders,” Mann said.
+“We know that we’re national championship contenders,” senior Terance Mann said.
 “We’ve got to keep that in mind and keep fighting.”

 Duke: The Blue Devils have claimed the league’s automatic bid to the NCAA Tournament, possibly as the No. 1 overall seed.